GamerXzavier/FactionsPro/README.md

 ##Features
-* Easily create, delete, and manage factions
+* Easily create, delete, and manage Party Quest.
-* Players in the same faction don't inflict PVP damage on each other
+* Players in the same party don't inflict PVP damage on each other
 * Kick annoying players
 * Invite anyone you want (they can accept or deny the invite)
-* Claim plots and create a dominating base
-* Three ranks: Member, Officer and Leader
+* Three ranks: Member, and Leader

 ##Commands
-* /f about - view plugin information
+* /party about - view plugin information
-* /f accept - accept an invite
+* /party accept - accept an invite
-* /f claim - claim a plot of land (two snow blocks will mark out the corners)
-* /f create - create a faction
+* /party create - create a party quest
-* /f del - delete your faction (if you are the leader)
+* /party del - delete your party (if you are the leader)
-* /f demote <player> - demote a player from Officer to Member
-* /f deny - decline an invite
+* /party deny - decline an invite
-* /f home - go to your Faction's home
-* /f help - display all FactionsPro commands
+* /party help - display all party Quest commands
-* /f info - display your Faction's info and MOTD
+* /party info - display your Party's info and MOTD
-* /f info <faction> - display another Faction's info and MOTD
-* /f invite <player> - invite a player
+* /party invite <player> - invite a player
-* /f kick <player> - remove someone from the faction
+* /party kick <player> - remove someone from the party
-* /f leader <player> - give your leadership to someone else
+* /party leader <player> - give your leadership to someone else
-* /f leave - leave a faction you are currently in
+* /party leave - leave a party you are currently in
-* /f motd - set the message of the day for your faction
+* /part motd - set the message of the day for your party

-* /f promote <player> - promote a player to Officer rank
-* /f sethome - set your Faction's home point
-* /f unclaim - unclaim your plot
-* /f unsethome unset your Faction's home
+Todo:-
+Remove Some code
+Add new code